-The analysis assumes that the District's summer peak is the planning criteria for distribution system investments.
-The Council's estimated value of \$7.26/kW-year are used to approximate the District's marginal cost of distribution.
+Since the District's system includes transmission and distribution system planning for both summer and winter demands, the deferral benefits are applied to both seasons.
+The Council's estimated values of \$9.26/kW-year and \$3.77/kW-year for distribution and transmission cost deferrals are used to approximate the District's marginal cost of distribution (\$2025) for both summer and winter demand reduction.